← Back to blog

 Why Iceland has so many falls

 Three factors combine.
-First, heavy precipitation — the south coast receives over 3,000 millimetres of rain a year.
-Second, recent volcanic geology: young basalt forms hard, sharp edges that rivers drop over cleanly rather than wearing into gentle slopes.
-Third, glaciers, whose summer melt feeds rivers that never run dry.
-The relict sea cliffs of the south, stranded inland as the land rose after the Ice Age, give falls like Seljalandsfoss and Skógafoss their characteristic clean vertical drop.
+First, heavy precipitation — the south coast receives over 3,000 millimetres of rain a year, some areas considerably more.
+Second, recent volcanic geology: young basalt forms hard, sharp edges that rivers drop over cleanly rather than wearing into gentle slopes over geological time.
+Third, glaciers, whose summer melt feeds rivers that never run dry even in drought years.
+The relict sea cliffs of the south — stranded inland as the land rose after the Ice Age through a process called isostatic rebound — give falls like Seljalandsfoss and Skógafoss their characteristic clean vertical drop of 60 metres over what was once a coastal cliff.

 Plan your next trip